SideScrollUI/SideScroll/Docs/Dev/Modules/Libraries.md

   - `*Test` tabs that show up in debug mode
   - Used for testing UI features

-## GUI Libraries
+## User Interface Libraries

-* Atlas.GUI.Avalonia (.NET Standard)
+* Atlas.UI.Avalonia (.NET Standard)
-  - Cross Platform GUI Controls
+  - Cross Platform UI Controls
   - Works on Windows, Linux, and Mac
   - Still early beta

-* Atlas.GUI.WPF (.NET Framework)
+* Atlas.UI.WPF (.NET Framework)
-  - Windows only GUI Controls
+  - Windows only UI Controls
-  - Furthest along of the GUI interfaces
+  - Furthest along of the UI interfaces
   - Has a lot better layout controls than WinForms
   - Ideally would eventually get deprecated for a cross platform solution